-The Introduction of the Licensing Act 2003 radically changed licensing procedures in England and Wales.
-Every Local Authority is required to conduct a review of their Licensing Policy every 5 years.
+Under the Licensing Act 2003, every Local Authority is required to conduct a review of their Licensing Policy every 5 years.

 The Policy has four main purposes;

 - (a) To confirm to elected Member of the Licensing Committee, the boundaries powers of the Authority and the parameters within which decisions can be made. - (b) To inform licence applicants of the parameters within which the Authority will make licensing decisions and therefore how licensed premises are likely to be able to operate within the area. - (c) To inform local residents and businesses of the parameters within which the Authority will make licensing decisions and therefore how their concerns will be addressed. - (d) To support a case in a court of law if the Authority has to show how it arrived at its licensing decisions.